McCloud River redband trout: Life History

-O. m. stonei typically live 3 to 4 years, with some living up to 7 years.
+O. m. calisulat typically live 3 to 4 years, with some living up to 7 years.
 They spend all of it in freshwater streams and rivers.

-The primary diet O. m. stonei is aquatic and terrestrial invertebrates.
+The primary diet O. m. calisulat is aquatic and terrestrial invertebrates.
 Diet may vary seasonally, as demonstrated in Kawaguchi et al., with related species O. mykiss.
 In spring months, trout feed mostly on benthic invertebrates.
 In summer and fall months, they feed on aquatic and terrestrial invertebrates (including adult insects in the summer).
 In winter, fish feed only on aquatic invertebrates.
 Low rates of gastric evacuation also occur in winter months, likely due to lower temperatures and more consumption of hard to digest invertebrates.

 They grow slowly and mature at a young age (around 2 years).
 Water temperature greatly affects the growth rate and life-span of salmonids.
 In O. mykiss, rising water temperatures due to climate change affects fish by reducing size and reducing age at maturity, according to the model in Benjamin et al. (2013).
 However, increased food availability seems to counter the effects of warmer water.

 Additionally, glutamine has been indicated to be an important amino acid for fish during growth periods and periods of stress.
 When aquaculture O. mykiss were supplemented with glutamine body weight increased at a faster rate than without glutamine supplementation.
-Diet composition of O. m. stonei likely affects growth rates and overall body size.
+Diet composition of O. m. calisulat likely affects growth rates and overall body size.
 Glutamine also increased monounsaturated fatty acids levels.
 Fatty acids are one of the nutrients required when female trout are going through sexual maturation.
 They can also help provide energy to germ cells, which aids in successful reproduction.

 In salmonids, reproduction takes place in cold, moving water.
 Eggs are laid in redds (“nests” in the stream substrate) and are fertilized outside of the body.
 Salmonids have a higher yolk ratio in their eggs and tend to lay less eggs compared to other fish (1,000 eggs for every kilogram of body weight).
 This yolk, however, allows salmonids to grow large in the first month after hatching, as they retain it and reabsorb it for supplemental nutrition.

-O. m. stonei likely has predators consisting of other fish.
+O. m. calisulat likely has predators consisting of other fish.
 The related species O. mykiss is stocked in locations throughout the world, including in Alabama, where they are prey to Striped Bass, Largemouth Bass, and Chain Pickerel.